-- March 15 - Commencement registration opens.
+- March 16 - Commencement registration opens.
 Emails will be sent to all eligible students with a link to complete an exit survey and register for the Commencement ceremony.
 Students who register will have their name included in the program, and students who also complete the exit survey will receive two free tickets to the ceremony.

 - May 11 - Ticket distribution will end.

 - May 19 - Tickets will be on sale at the gate for $10 each.